 Some of the commonly used aggregate functions are as below -

 SUM( [ALL | DISTINCT] expression ) AVG( [ALL | DISTINCT] expression ) COUNT( [ALL | DISTINCT] expression ) COUNT(*) MAX(expression) MIN(expression)

 The ALL and DISTINCT keywords are optional, and perform as they do with the SELECT clauses that you have learned to write.The ALL keyword is the default where the option is allowed.The expression listed in the syntax can be a constant,a function, or any combination of column names, constants, and functions connected by arithmetic operators.However, aggregate functions are most often used with a column name.
-Except COUNT function,all the aggregate functions consider NULL values.
+Except COUNT function,all the aggregate functions do not consider NULL values.